Luskin's Learning Psychology Series - No. 3

-Within the American Psychological Association, Media Psychology is represented by Division 46.
+Within the American Psychological Association, Media Psychology is represented by Division 46, the Society for Media Psychology and Technology.
 The application of media psychology enhances technology through the integration of pictures, graphics and sound in forms of communication.
 Today “E” communications are digital, wired and wireless and function through many devices.
 In a sense, our present communications technologies can be thought of as human centered and screen deep.
 Theories in psychology including situational cognition, theories of attention, persuasion, attachment, believability, i.e., the suspension of disbelief, and many more, are studied within this specialty.
 Historically, the “E” in telecommunications has been thought of as “Electronic” but with increased digital capacity and the dramatic enrichment through pictures, graphics and sound, the “E” must now be thought of as “Enhanced.”

 Enhanced Media are fundamental to the future of all media in world telecommunications and Media Studies, which is the new discipline that studies media’s effect upon behavior and society, is an emerging area of importance.